gshotwell/blog/content/about.md

 ---
 ![](/img/headshot.jpg)

-My name is Gordon Shotwell I'm a lawyer and R developer in Halifax, Nova Scotia.
+My name is Gordon Shotwell.
+I'm a lawyer and R developer in Halifax, Nova Scotia.
 I'm the author of [a couple](https://github.com/GShotwell/) of R packages and one [meditation app](http://app.shambhala.org/), and have helped non-profits, web properties, and correctional facilities understand their data in order to make better decisions.

 My particular interests include demystifying statistical programming, meditation, and legal technology.
 I’m always open to hearing about new career opportunities so please [get in touch](mailto:g.e.shotwell@gmail.com), I'd love to hear from you.